baileyp/advent-of-code-2017/common/day-16/README.md

 ## Footnotes

- 1. If a solution runs longer than a minute then I assume it's not "correct" even if it ultimately yeilds the puzzle's answer.
+ 1. If a solution runs longer than a minute then I assume it's not "correct" even if it ultimately yields the puzzle's answer.
  2. According to what I learned on Reddit due to something called [Landau's function](https://en.wikipedia.org/wiki/Landau%27s_function), `C` does have max value for a set of 16 items, which is 140<sup>2</sup> or 19,600;